- Food & Fun

 - Show Info

-Rachael celebrates pumpkin season with this decadent pasta featuring the roasted and puréed flesh, toasted pumpkin seeds, crème fraîche + lots of Parm.
+This decadent pumpkin pasta features roasted and puréed pumpkin flesh, toasted pumpkin seeds, crème fraîche + lots of Parm.

 As Rach says, "People are obsessed with pumpkin lattes, pumpkin ice cream, pumpkin everything.
 I'm obsessed with cooking with pumpkin."
 She made this pasta during her recent anniversary trip to Italy with the first pumpkin of the season and wanted to share it because it was "insanely popular."
 She hopes you make it and love it as much as your pumpkin latte!